 What is it?

-You invite practitioners in the industry you want to serve to come on to your show, and that’s it.
+Interview-based podcasting is the best way to have a constant stream of high-quality topics for a podcast.
+Interview-based podcasting is when you invite professionals and experts in the industry you want to serve to come on to your show, that’s it.
 They choose the topic.
 Sure, you help along the way, but it really is that easy.

 You’re crowdsourcing your content strategy!

-Make it hyper-specific
+Make it Hyper-Specific

 As the host, your job is to make sure that the topic they choose is as granular as possible.
 This means making sure that the topic they pick is as narrow and specific as possible.